 The flow for the use case is:

-Lori reports a crisis event e.g. b y pressing a dedicated button on the PoC Client.
+Lori reports a Crisis Event e.g. b y pressing a dedicated button on the PoC Client.

 The PoC Service Infrastructure authorizes the request and adds other PoC Users to the PoC Group Session.
 The PoC Users may be selected by the location e.g. if another security guard is very close to the location where the crisis occurred.